Motorama (film)

 Motorama is a 1991 American black comedy road movie about a 10-year-old boy who drives a 1965 Mustang across a fictional landscape.
-The film features cameos by Drew Barrymore, Flea, Jack Nance, Robert Picardo, Martha Quinn, and Meat Loaf.
-It was directed by Barry Shills and written by Joseph Minion, screenwriter of After Hours, who Shills also worked with for Vampire's Kiss.
-In 2000, Barrymore reprised her role as Fantasy Girl for the film Skipped Parts.
+The film features cameos by Drew Barrymore, Flea, Garrett Morris, Jack Nance, Robert Picardo, Martha Quinn, and Meat Loaf.
+It was directed by Barry Shills and written by Joseph Minion, screenwriter of After Hours, who Shills also worked with on Vampire's Kiss.

 Plot

-A ten-year-old runaway boy named Gus takes a road trip for the purpose of collecting game piece cards from gas stations in order to spell out the word M-O-T-O-R-A-M-A for a supposed grand prize of $500 million.
-The film is set in a darkly comedic alternate world full of a grotesque and bizarre collection of people and places.

-After a night of hearing his parents fight about the possibility of another mouth to feed, Gus a preteen boy, decides to cash out his piggy bank and take off in a stolen Ford Mustang.
-His plan is to collect all the MOTORAMA cards across the country, in order to claim the grand prize, which will set him up for a promising future.
+After a night of hearing his parents fight about the possibility of another mouth to feed and their lives so far, ten-year-old Gus decides to cash out his piggy bank and take off in a stolen Ford Mustang.
+He plans to collect all the MOTORAMA cards across the country, and claim the grand prize, which might set him up for a promising future.
 The cards are only available at specific, participating gas stations.

-Stopping at a diner he is able to convince the patrons that he is an adult, and for the rest of the movie everyone he encounters treats him as an adult, despite him clearly being a child.
-At a gas station he indirectly causes an attendant to be hit by a truck, mostly due to the attendant’s own stupidity and carelessness.
+Everyone treats Gus like an adult.
+At a gas station, he indirectly causes an attendant, Phil, to be hit by a truck.
+Staying the night at a motel, he encounters the owner, who kills squirrels with exhaust fumes.

-Staying the night at a motel, Gus encounters the curious, squirrel obsessed owner, who kills any squirrels he catches with exhaust fumes.
-Leaving the next day and running low on money he decides to steal some gas.
-However an unstable couple catch and knock him out damaging his eye socket.
-Instead of allowing surgical repair they decline an operation.
-That night in the mote it is implied that the couple rape him off screen.
-The next morning Gus dresses and leaves, only to find on his a decrepit Motorama Billboard making him question his whole journey.
+Leaving the next day and running low on money, Gus decides to steal some gas from a couple.
+However, they catch him and knock him out, damaging his eye socket.
+The couple brings him to their place, realizes he is a kid, and calls a doctor.
+However, instead of allowing surgical repair of the eye, they decline an operation.
+The couple later smears makeup on themselves and Gus, and it is implied that they molest him.
+The next morning, the wife say Gus can keep the gas and he leaves.

 In low spirits and with no apparent way of finding more money or gas, he stops for food.
 Now wearing an eye patch over his lost eye, a biker identifies him as a pirate and challenges him to arm wrestle for money.
 Gus loses.
-After a dispute of cheating and revelations about his quest, the bikers humiliate him by branding him with a demeaning tattoo.
+The bikers humiliate him by branding him with a demeaning tattoo.

-Stopped at a rest stop, still desperate for money, he gambles with a father over a game of horseshoes.
-The father then decides to take this as a chance to abandon his children, and he and his wife take off.
-The children look on aimlessly as their parents drive away.
+Stopped at a rest stop, still desperate for money, he gambles with a father over a game of horseshoes and wins.
+The father then decides to take this as a chance to abandon his children; he and his wife take off.